tychen742/dataSciencePy/index.md

 **data structure**, **database management systems**, and **programming** for
 **data manipulation**, - **data analysis**, and **data visualization**.

-It is based on the a datacarpentry.org course [website](http://datacarpentry.org/semester-biology/).
-It is designed to be used as a flipped university course and also to be useful for self-guided students.
-Instructors are welcome to modify and use the material for your own courses.
-We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone.
+This course started based on the a datacarpentry.org course [website](http://datacarpentry.org/semester-biology/) and design idea is that this is a flipped university course.

 For Students
 : <a href="{{ site.baseurl}}/syllabus">